tomaszpolanski/fast_flutter_driver/README.md

 All done!

-## What next
+## What's next
 This was the simplest setup of tests, next you would like to pass different application configuration so every time you run tests, they could be run with a different configuration (eg different page).
 To do that you need to add more properties to `TestConfiguration`.

-A full example how to do that can be found in the `example` folder.
+A full example of how to do that can be found in the `example` folder.